Natural do Rio de Janeiro

 Arthroscopic Surgery and the PICC

-The symptom was innocuous: a sudden fever after I ate a bad piece of “bao’ – “siopao” as we call it back in Manila.
-My body reacted by trying to throw it out of my system when I took a brief shower.
+The symptom was innocuous: a sudden fever after I ate a bad piece of “bao‘ – “siopao” as we call it back in Manila.
+My body reacted by trying to eliminate it from my system when I took a brief shower.
 I was sure that I didn’t get rid of all of it.
-The fever swung to highs and lows as I tried to battle it by taking only Tylenol every four hours.
+The fever fluctuated between highs and lows even as I attempted to manage it by taking only Tylenol every four hours.

-On the 4th day, I felt way much better and tried to work myself back to my normal routine by doing some yard work and light household chores.
-It was not back-breaking work, but it was all the bacteria needed to strike back at me at the end of the day.
+On the 4th day, I felt significantly better and tried to return to my routine by doing some yard work and light household chores.
+They weren’t back-breaking work, but it was all the bacteria needed to strike back at me at the end of the day.

-The following morning, not only I had the fever back, but I also had severe pain in the top portion of my right knee.
-There was no swelling, but merely touching the area elicited sharp pain, and walking was extremely painful.
+The following morning, not only did I have the fever back, but I also had severe pain in the top portion of my right knee.
+There was no swelling, but merely touching the area elicited very sharp pain, and walking was extremely painful.

 After the sixth day, I gave up all hopes of self-medication as the fever shot up to record highs, and walking was now excruciatingly painful.
-We called the hospital and immediately got an appointment for the following day.
+We called the hospital and were immediately scheduled for an appointment for the following day.

-At the hospital, blood, urine, and synovial fluid samples were taken, as well as x-rays of my chest and the right knee.
-The fluid drained from my right knee didn’t look too good, and I was wheeled directly to the ER.
+At the hospital, blood, urine, and synovial fluid samples were taken, as well as X-rays of my chest and the right knee.
+The fluid drained from my right knee didn’t look too good (yellow-orange in color), and I was wheeled directly to the ER.
 There, further blood and synovial fluid samples were taken, and I was put on IV.

-An orthopedic surgeon was brought in and talked to me briefly about my kidney operation of 1981 – when my right kidney was removed due to hydronephrosis and pyelonephritis.
+An orthopaedic surgeon was brought in and talked to me briefly about my kidney operation of 1981, when my right kidney was removed due to hydronephrosis and pyelonephritis.
 He suspected that I had a urinary tract infection and that it had caused the fever and the severe pain in my right knee.
-He tapped my left -and remaining – kidney to elicit pain, as well as the area above my bladder.
+He tapped my remaining left kidney to elicit pain as well as the area above my bladder.
 I told him that there was no pain in either place.

-The surgeon returned to explain to me that he had to perform an emergency arthroscopic surgery on my right knee to get rid of all the “bugs” and infections in there.
-Worse, he will have to open up the knee (arthrotomy) in case the infection is much more severe than he thought to eliminate the possibility of the infection doing more damage to my still intact knee.
+The surgeon returned to explain to me that he had to perform an ’emergency’ arthroscopic surgery on my right knee to get rid of all the “bugs” and infection in there.
+Worse, he will have to open up the knee (arthrotomy) in case the disease is much severe than he thought, to eliminate the possibility of the infection, doing more damage to my still-intact knee.

-The knee X-rays revealed no ligament or meniscus damage, but having the infection remain in the knee for some time can severely damage those healthy tissues in a short amount of time.
+The knee X-rays revealed no ligament or meniscus damage; however, allowing the infection to remain in the knee for an extended period can cause severe damage to healthy tissues in a relatively short amount of time.

-So, that same day, very late at night, I was wheeled into the OR for either a quick arthroscopic surgery or a much longer, open-knee surgery.
+So, that same day, very late at night, I was wheeled into the operating room (OR) for either a quick arthroscopic surgery or a much longer, open-knee surgery.
 Inside the OR, I was probably awake for only five minutes and quietly prayed for the best.

-It was way past midnight when I woke up to find myself on the recovery room, with my right foot heavily wrapped in elastic bandage and a much thicker foam wrap secured by Velcro straps to immobilize the area from the top knee down to my ankle.
+It was way past midnight when I woke up to find myself in the recovery room, with my right foot heavily wrapped in an elastic bandage and a much thicker foam wrap secured by Velcro straps to immobilize the area from the top of my knee down to my ankle.
 There was also a MediVac (drain) coming out of my right knee via a rubber tube.

 After the second day at the hospital, the drain was removed.
 The following day, all the straps and bandages were removed.
-I was glad to find only three slits on my knee (two at the bottom and one on top): ONLY arthroscopic surgery was done, and my knee was not opened-up.
-Still, without the pain-killing medication (Vicodin), moving the knee -especially sideways – elicited severe pain that rang up my entire CNS (central nervous system).
+I was glad to find only three (3) slits on my knee (two at the bottom and one on top): ONLY arthroscopic surgery was done, and my knee was not opened up.
+Still, without the pain-killing medication (Vicodin), moving the knee -mainly sideways – elicited severe pain that rang up my entire CNS (central nervous system).

-Throughout this ordeal, a wide array of antibiotics were administered on an 8-hour cycle via IV while the doctors awaited the result of the blood culture and sensitivity (C/S) so that the best antibiotic could be used for the specific bacteria that caused the infection.
+Throughout this ordeal, a wide array of antibiotics was administered on an 8-hour cycle via IV.
+At the same time, the doctors awaited the results of the blood culture and sensitivity (C/S) test to determine the best antibiotic for the specific bacteria causing the infection.
 My right knee was still swollen like an overripe papaya.

-On the fourth day, the most effective antibiotic seemed to have been found, and the doctors informed me that a PICC line would have to be inserted so that I could administer the antibiotic at home.
+On the fourth day, the most effective antibiotic had been identified, and the doctors informed me that a PICC line would need to be inserted so that I could administer the antibiotic at home.

-On day five, the PICC (Peripherally Inserted Central Catheter) line was inserted after a 45-minute OPD (outpatient department) procedure.
-It was a very slender piece of plastic tube inserted through a vein in my right arm (the nurse informed me that this route was shorter) and initially guided by a thin piece of wire.
+On day five, the PICC (Peripherally Inserted Central Catheter) line was inserted following a 45-minute outpatient department (OPD) procedure.
+It was a very slender piece of plastic tubing inserted through a vein in my right arm (the nurse informed me that this route was shorter) that was initially guided by a thin wire.

 The tube snaked all the way up to a large vein (subclavian vein) situated very near the heart.
-The main idea was to deliver the antibiotic rapidly to my bloodstream while diluting it at the same time in that area where plenty of blood rushes by for a longer period of time than drip IV (usually good only for 4 days).
+The main idea was to deliver the antibiotic rapidly to my bloodstream while diluting it at the same time in the area where plenty of blood rushes by, for a more extended period than a drip IV (which is usually effective for only four (4) days).

-As a standard procedure, an X-ray was taken to ensure the PICC line was in place.
-Otherwise, the entire procedure would have to be redone.
-I was also informed that the PICC line would remain in my body for two weeks.
+As a standard procedure, an X-ray was taken to ensure the PICC line was in place; otherwise, the entire procedure would have to be redone.
+I was also informed that the PICC line will remain in my body for two weeks.

-For now, I’m simply looking for better days ahead—returning to my daily routine.
-But this time around, I will simply be more thankful for each and every day that passes.
+For now, I’m simply looking for better days ahead — to return to my daily routine.
+But this time around, I will be more thankful for each day that passes.

 Simply being healthy is, indeed, a feeling of already being wealthy.